No. 4 South Carolina women rout Vandy 93-57, now 16-1

 Vanderbilt didn’t score again the rest of the quarter, and South Carolina responded by scoring 11 straight for a 38-24 lead at halftime.

 The Gamecocks picked up in the third where they left off, and Cooke’s 3 with 8:03 left capped a 21-point spurt that left South Carolina up 48-24.
 South Carolina outscored Vanderbilt 36-14 in the quarter and led 74-38 going into the fourth.
+Staley said the Gamecocks regrouped at halftime and started playing faster, making quicker decisions along with some defensive adjustments on handling ball screens better.

+“We grouped at halftime and took it to another level,” Staley said.
+“That is what pretty good teams should do, and I thought our team did that today.”

 BIG PICTURE

-South Carolina: The Gamecocks made Vanderbilt pay for its mistakes with a 27-10 scoring edge off turnovers.
+South Carolina: The Gamecocks made Vanderbilt pay for its mistakes with a 27-10 scoring edge off the Commodores’ 16 turnovers.
 They also used their speed for a 21-9 scoring difference on fast breaks.
 They also shot 50.7% (35-of-69) from the floor.

 Vanderbilt: The Commodores now are 8-2 at Memorial Gym this season with both losses to teams ranked fourth in the nation.
 They lost to then-No. 4 UConn in November.
 They need only one more win this season to match the nine wins at home over the past two seasons combined.

 But forward Autumn Newby had to be carried off the court with 16.3 seconds left after a leg injury.
-Se finished with five points and eight rebounds.
+She finished with five points and eight rebounds.
+White said they had gone back and forth over whether or not to pull their floor leader.
+“Anytime you see anybody go down, particularly with the injuries we’ve already had, it’s a blow,” White said.

 POLL IMPLICATIONS